Monday to Friday: 8.30am - 5.00pm

 Application for a CIT Sports Scholarship is restricted to students that have met the CIT admission requirements through the CAO system and are enrolled on a programme of full-time academic study at CIT.
 If you believe you are of the calibre to receive a Sports Scholarship, we would encourage you to apply.

 Many of these students went on to become household names as they reached the top of both the national and international arenas.
-People like Rachel O'Shea (Athletics); Jane Mangan (Horse Racing); Anthony Nash, Michael Fennelly, John Gardiner, Ronan Curran, Lorcán McLoughlan, Mark Ellis (Hurling); Graham Canty, Ciarán Sheehan, Daniel Goulding, Paul Kerrigan, Colm O'Neill, Bryan Sheehan, Aidan O'Mahony (Football); Cliodhna Sargent, John Hobbs (Hockey); Juliet Murphy, Annie Walsh (Ladies Football); Eimear O'Sullivan, Jenny Duffy, Brenda Hanney (Camogie); Colin O'Reilly, Ciarán O'Sullivan, Rachel Vanderwal (Basketball); Gary O'Donovan, Shane O'Driscoll (Rowing); Nicholas O'Leary, Revelin Minihane (Sailing); Paudie O'Brien (Cycling); and Conor Skeehan (Racket Ball) all were supported by the CIT Sports Bursary Programme.
-Indeed they all began as 1st Bursary recipients and as they progressed throughout their sport they availed of the Bursary Support Programme up until their graduation.
+Sport stars like Rachel O'Shea (Athletics), Jane Mangan (Horse Racing), Anthony Nash, Michael Fennelly, John Gardiner, Ronan Curran, Lorcán McLoughlan, Mark Ellis (Hurling); Graham Canty, Ciarán Sheehan, Daniel Goulding, Paul Kerrigan, Colm O'Neill, Bryan Sheehan, Aidan O'Mahony (Football), Cliodhna Sargent, John Hobbs (Hockey), Juliet Murphy, Annie Walsh (Ladies Football), Eimear O'Sullivan, Jenny Duffy, Brenda Hanney (Camogie), Colin O'Reilly, Ciarán O'Sullivan, Rachel Vanderwal (Basketball), Gary O'Donovan, Shane O'Driscoll (Rowing), Nicholas O'Leary, Revelin Minihane (Sailing), Paudie O'Brien (Cycling), and Conor Skeehan (Racquetball) have all been supported by the CIT Sports Bursary Programme.
+Indeed they all began as 1st year scholarship recipients and as they progressed throughout their sport they availed of the Scholarship Support Programme up until their graduation.

 Sports Scholarship Application Forms